abdulraheman130/fake-news/README.md

 # fake-news
 fake news
-this is a fake news detection
+this is a detection using passive aggresive classifier